Medically reviewed by Amy Gorin, MS, RDN

 Nutritional Benefits of Eggs

 Whenever I prepare a meal such as this vegetable salad recipe, I aim to include at least one protein-packed ingredient.
-In this chopped salad recipe, both the eggs and chickpeas boast protein.
+In this hardboiled eggs with veggies salad, both the eggs and chickpeas boast protein.
 I’ll get to the other ingredients in a minute, but first let’s chat about eggs.

 As a longtime vegetarian (and now a pescatarian), I eat a lot of eggs.
 They offer many benefits: A large egg offers 6 grams of high-quality protein and is a good or excellent source of eight essential nutrients—including choline for brain health, plus lutein and zeaxanthin for eye health.